Joe Cervantes: Early life and education

-In addition to practicing law, Cervantes with his family has business interests in southern New Mexico including commercial real estate development, farming and agricultural processing.

-Community affairs

-Cervantes is a recipient of the Dixon First Amendment Freedom Award from the New Mexico Foundation for Open Government.
-Cervantes has served on the Board of Directors for New Mexico First, and for Leadership New Mexico, as well as other statewide boards and commissions associated with his Senate position.
-Cervantes is a member of the New Mexico Amigos.
+Political career

 In 2022 the law firm of Cervantes Scherr Legate donated $3 million to the University of New Mexico Law School to permanently endow full annual student scholarships.

-Elective office
+New Mexico Legislature

+House of Representatives

 Cervantes was first elected to public office in 1998 defeating Republican incumbent Doña Ana County Commissioner Dora Harp.
 In 2001, Cervantes was appointed to the New Mexico House of Representatives, and was reelected in five successive campaigns through 2012.
 In the New Mexico House of Representatives, Cervantes was appointed as Chairman of the House Judiciary Committee, Vice-Chairman of the House Rules Committee, and Chairman of the interim Water & Natural Resources Committee.
+He stepped down from the House Judiciary Committee in 2007 amidst conflict with then-Speaker Ben Luján.

+Senate

 In 2012, Cervantes announced he would seek the New Mexico Senate seat vacated by the retirement of Sen. Cynthia Nava.
 In the June 2012 Democratic primary election Cervantes defeated former Sunland Park Mayor Jesus Ruben Segura.
 Cervantes went on to win with 68.26% of the general election vote.
 Cervantes has been re-elected to the Senate in 2016 and 2020.

+In 2020, Cervantes was elected Chairman of the Senate Judiciary Committee after the previous chair, Richard Martinez, stepped down amidst a conviction for aggravated drunken driving.

+2018 gubernatorial election

-Cervantes announced his bid for Governor of New Mexico for the 2018 election, but was unsuccessful in the Democratic Party primary.
-In the Senate Cervantes was then selected Chairman of the Conservation Committee in 2017.
-In 2020 Cervantes was appointed Chairman of the Senate Judiciary Committee, where he continues to serve.
+Cervantes announced his bid for Governor of New Mexico for the 2018 election in 2017 from the New Mexico Farm and Ranch Heritage Museum in Las Cruces.
+Considered a moderate to conservative Democrat in the campaign, he contested businessman Jeff Apodaca and then-congresswoman Michelle Lujan Grisham in the primary.
+A lawsuit attempted to disqualify Cervantes and Apodaca from the ballot due to a lack of signatures, though both eventually qualified for the ballot.
+He came in third in the primary, with 11.5% of the vote.

 Personal life

-Cervantes and his wife, New York Times bestselling author Jennifer Cervantes, are parents of three daughters, Alex, Bella, and Jules and reside in Doña Ana County.

-A Roman Catholic, Cervantes made news when a local parish priest and bishop advised Cervantes he would be denied Holy Communion because of his votes to advance legislation on reproductive freedoms for women, and for end of life medical care for terminally ill patients.
-In his role as Senate Judiciary Chairman Cervantes rejected conditions imposed by his local prelate to withhold hearings on pending legislation.
-Cervantes remains the only U.S. elected official to be denied communion in his home parish, and attends Mass elsewhere.
+A Roman Catholic, Cervantes made news when a local parish priest and bishop advised Cervantes he would be denied Holy Communion because of support for a bill legalizing abortion.